wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 To accelerate test coverage, you can use ExpectAI to generate recommended Expectations for a Data Asset.
 These will be personalized based on an analysis of a sample of your data.

 Keep the following requirements in mind when working with ExpectAI:
-- The Data Asset's Data Source must be AlloyDB, Amazon Aurora PostgreSQL, Citus, Databricks SQL, Neon, PostgreSQL, Redshift, or Snowflake.
+- The Data Asset's Data Source must be AlloyDB, Amazon Aurora PostgreSQL, Citus, Databricks SQL, Microsoft Fabric, Microsoft SQL Server, Neon, PostgreSQL, Redshift, or Snowflake.
 - Generated Expectations will default to warning severity, which you can edit later.
 - If your organization is using an [agent-enabled deployment](/cloud/deploy/deployment_patterns.md), you must [deploy the GX Agent](/cloud/deploy/deploy_gx_agent.md#deploy-the-gx-agent) with credentials for your own LLM.